khoaisohd/saifon/docs/advanced/asset-management.md

 We want to include `hotel-search-form-check-in` inside `hotel-search-form`

-So that can rendering `check-in` without loading `  containers/HotelSearchForm/CheckInPicker`
+So that can rendering `check-in` without loading `containers/HotelSearchForm/CheckInPicker` assets
 ```

 ## Preloaded resource